 Nakazibwe, Venny M. (2005) Bark-cloth of the Baganda people of Southern Uganda: a record of continuity and change from the late eighteenth century to the early twenty-first century.
 PhD thesis, Middlesex University.

 into play since the mid nineteenth-century when the external (non-African) communities first infiltrated the interior of East Africa.
 It has been argued that the role and meaning of bark-cloth of the Baganda is in a continuous flux contingent on the dynamics of the social. economic. cultural and political structures at a given historical moment in Buganda.
 Hence. the study analises the extent of Swahili-Arab influence.
 Western Christianity, colonialism and education, international tourism, intra-regional and regional trade, and local politics to the redefinition of bark-cloth of the Baganda in the past almost two and half centuries.
 The study makes an important and necessary contribution to scholarship of the history of East African textiles and material culture.

 |Item Type:||Thesis (PhD)|

 |Additional Information:||A Thesis submitted to Middlesex University in partial fulfilment of the equirements for the Degree of Doctor of Philosophy.|

-|Deposited On:||21 Feb 2011 11:09|
+|Date Deposited:||21 Feb 2011 11:09|